 TeNDER – affecTive basEd iNtegrateD carE for betteR Quality of Life

-HOPE coordinates WP8, specifically tasks related to communications and collaboration.
-Together with end-user partners, including hospitals in Germany and Italy, HOPE has also supported Work Package 7, which centers on assessing Quality of Life improvements and the implementation of the pilots.
+HOPE coordinated WP8, specifically tasks related to communications and collaboration.
+Together with end-user partners, including hospitals in Germany and Italy, HOPE also supported Work Package 7, which centered on assessing Quality of Life improvements and the implementation of the pilots.